xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/UpgradingChanges30.md

 #### General Graph Fluent AQL interface

-The fluent interface has been removed from ArangoDB.
+The fluent interface has been removed from AvocadoDB.
-It's features were completely overlapping with ["aqb"](https://github.com/arangodb/aqbjs) which comes pre installed as well.
+It's features were completely overlapping with ["aqb"](https://github.com/avocadodb/aqbjs) which comes pre installed as well.
 Please switch to AQB instead.